This page has been developed for updates and resources related to the COVID-19 pandemic.

 The Ministry of Health website also contains information for community care providers including the appropriate use of PPE, available here

-On Saturday 21st March, the New Zealand Government introduced a 4 tier Alert Level system, placing the country at Alert Level 2.
+On Saturday 21st March, the New Zealand Government introduced a 4 tier Alert Level system, aimed at reducing the spread of COVID-19, quickly moving through Alert Levels to a full lockdown.

 General information about alert levels and the New Zealand Government's response can be found here : https://covid19.govt.nz/